hkupty/hkupty.github.io/_posts/2016-03-19-Functional-Programming-Concepts-Idioms-and-Philosophy.md

 ### Algebraic Data What?

 There is a complete mathematical theory backing this kind of data, but I'll humbly limit myself to explaining that algebraic data types are meaningful, composite types.
 An algebraic data type defined _by the sum of all definitions of its forms_.
-Some monads are defined as algebraic data types, such as scala `Options`, we've seen before.
+Some monads are defined as algebraic data types, such as scala `Options` we've seen before.
 It can be either `Some` or `None`.
 Each of those have different behaviors when mapped, filtered and reduced.

 This means that while monads provide laws to data containers, algebraic data types provide __form__ and __meaning__. `Try` and `Option` are both quite similar in terms of API and can behave quite similarly, but what differs both is that you'll want to use `Try` when the error can be meaningful or several kinds of errors can be thrown, each requiring different actions.
 You can also use `Either`, if you must deal with two possible outcomes for a function.
-The range of monadic algebraic types are immense and they help you to structure your application without heavy, imperative concepts.
+The range of monadic algebraic types is immense and they help you to structure your application without heavy, imperative concepts.

 In general, using this kind of abstractions lead to a cleaner, meaningful code.
 Personally, I consider this kind of abstraction to be much higher and more valuable than Object Oriented programming.
-Of course OO has its value, but its much easier to express logic with this abstractions.
+Of course OO has its value, but its much easier to express logic algebraic data structures.

 But how can I start using it?
 -----------------------------